usr25/NoC/README.md

 Chess engine written in C. Currently used in lichess.org as 'usr25'.
 From the testing I've done it should be around 2100 elo.

 No guarantees are made about the engine.
 All the testing matches were done using cutechess.

+The version corresponds to the month and year fo release.
+11.19 == Nov 19, unless there is a big change there will be one version max per month

 ### Thanks